GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 #### Hack Presentation Lectures (Optional)

-While not required, many of the hacks in the [gHacks collection](../README.md#the-ghacks-collection) have a PowerPoint deck with lecture presentations included the `/Host` folder of the hack.
+While not required, many of the hacks in the [gHacks collection](../README.md#the-ghacks-collection) have a PDF with lecture presentations included the `/resources` folder of the hack.
 These optional lecture presentations typically contain:

 - An overview of the technical scenario of the hack itself.
 - A review of workstation pre-requisites needed for the hack.